-Humans are emotional being with different emotional levels.
+Humans are emotional beings with different emotional levels.
 When these levels are being disturbed, the new doors towards stress and anxiety are open.

 Stress comes from many directions – work, family problems, or finances.
 Finding ways to relieve stress is important because it helps reduce your risks of anxiety.
 Through exercise and either medication or a natural remedy, you can tremendously reduce your amount of daily stress and start living a happier, more fulfilling life.